paulloy/Mourne-Book-Club/README.md

 1. Responsive design
     1. At 576px, the phone number, and email will drop below the address.
 The font size will decrease.

-### FAQ
+### Home

 1. Responsive design
-    1. At 991ppx, the three columns will reduce to two columns.
-    1. At 767px, the two columns will reduce to one column.
+    1. Carousel already tested above.
+    1. At 991px, the About section will collapse into a single column, with "Where we meet" moving below "Who we are" and "Testimonials" remaining at the bottom.
-    1. At 576px, the font sizes will reduce.
+    1. At 576px, the widths of the containers will increase and the font sizes will decrease.
+The images in "Testimonials" will decrease in size and will move above their quotes.
+    1. At 450px, the padding inside the containers will reduce.

 ### Members